asim/turbo/README.md

 ### Database

-Events are stored in a database.
-Sqlite is used by default (local proxy.db file).

-To use Postgres specify the URL as `DB_ADDRESS` env var
+A builtin database via SQLite enables persisting any CRUD data.
+It defaults to a local `./turbo.db` file.
+This can easily be swapped out with Postgres at any time.
+To use Postgres specify the URL as `DB_ADDRESS` env var.

 ```
 DB_ADDRESS=postgresql://user:pass@localhost:5432/proxy
 ```

+Proxy events and chat related data are also stored in the database.
+See below for more info.

 #### Privileges